dominodatalab/RAG/README.md

 *  app.sh : Script required to setup and use Streamlit in Domino

-*  streamlit_app.py : This file contains code that sets up the UI and workflow for a Streamlit chatbot
+*  streamlit_app.py : This file contains code that sets up the UI and workflow for a Streamlit chatbot.
+The app needs an Anthropic and Qdrant key to set in the sidebar to run

 On `se-demo` this was run on a `Medium` hardware tier